Brief History

 How much does IVF cost?

 Generally, the charges for IVF treatment can start from Rs 1,45,000 per cycle.
 The costs may vary based on the fertility hospital you choose.
-For instance, in vitro fertilization treatment in a tier I city will be more expensive than in a clinic in tier II and II cities.
+For instance, in vitro fertilisation treatment in a tier I city will be more expensive than in a clinic in tier II and II cities.

 The cost of your IVF treatment can vary as they depend on factors like: